What is a USDA Home Loan?

 How to check your address

-Eligible rural areas to qualify for the USDA Rural Development Guaranteed Housing program were updated June 4, 2018.
-This happens every five years to address our nation’s growing population.
+Eligible rural areas to qualify for the USDA Rural Development Guaranteed Housing program are updated every five years to address our nation’s growing population.
 Since the USDA home loan is designed for rural areas or open country, there has to be a rural-in-character (RIC) analysis to check the USDA eligibility map’s population per square mile.

 So, how do you know if your property qualifies?
 Generally speaking, any rural community with a population below 35,000 is a sweet spot for finding a USDA loan eligible property.